TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 Common settings of stage sections
 ---------------------------------

-Stages 1-4 which perform calsulations have some common options allowig for execution control and saving/loading data.
+Stages 1-4 which perform calculations have some common options allowing for execution control and saving/loading data.

 .. tabularcolumns:: |p{1.5cm}|p{3cm}|p{10cm}|